Approximation of Sums of Locally Dependent Random Variables via Perturbation of Stein Operator: Introduction

 The rest of the paper is organized as follows.
-Section \ref{S2} presents the stochastic perturbation trick.
-We first obtain the Stein operators for the target distributions $M_1$ and $M_2$ by using the probability generating function (PGF) approach, and then write the Stein operators of $M_{1}$ (resp. $M_{2}$) as the perturbation of the Stein operator of pseudo-binomial distribution (resp. negative binomial distribution).
-We also describe at length how to determine the parameters of the target distributions $M_1$ and $M_2$ by matching their first three factorial cumulants and those of the $W$.
-In Section \ref{S3} we prove Theorem \ref{main}.
-A key ingredient is to prove that $|\mathbb{E}g(W)-\mathbb{E}g(M_{i})|$ could be controlled by the third-order difference of $g$ and the fourth-order moment of $W$.
-As a direct example, we give a theorem about the classic $m$-dependent random field in $\mathbb{Z}^d$.
-We extend our main results to a point process version as well.
-Section \ref{S4} is devoted to the applications of our main results.
-It consists of three examples concerning the runs of independent Bernoulli trials.
-We obtain a better upper error bound by explicitly computing the factorial cumulants and estimating the measure of smoothness.
+Section \ref{S2} first obtain the Stein operators for $M_1$ and $M_2$, and then express them as the perturbation of some classic Stein operators.
+We also determine the parameters of $M_1$ and $M_2$ by matching their first three factorial cumulants and those of $W$.
+In Section \ref{S3}, we prove Theorem \ref{main}.
+A key ingredient is to control $|\mathbf{E}g(W)-\mathbf{E}g(M_{i})|$ by using the third-order difference expansion of $g$.
+Section \ref{S4} is devoted to the application of main results to the runs of independent Bernoulli trials.
+Sharper upper error bounds are obtained by explicitly computing the factorial cumulants and estimating the measure of smoothness.